How infectious diseases are spread and simple and practical advice for preventing the spread of infection in the home and community

 Antibiotics shorten the duration of the illness and lessen the severity, but they are not as important as rehydration.

-- Exclude people with cholera from childcare, preschool, school and work until there has been no diarrhoea for 24 hours.
+- Exclude people with cholera from childcare, preschool, school and work until there has been no diarrhoea for at least 24 hours.
 If working as a food handler in a food business, the exclusion period should be until there has been no diarrhoea or vomiting for 48 hours.

 - Infants, children and adults with cholera infection should not swim until there has been no diarrhoea for 24 hours.